 Every step in the live query path is a fast lookup, never an inference.

 Query metadata is written to the telemetry pipeline after the response is already on its way back to the device.
+Every record is tagged to the authenticated client identity.

 RoCi consumes the telemetry stream, runs behavioral scoring, detects patterns, and pushes rule updates back into the synchronous threat feed.